PelleLille/hsl-docs/functions.rst

 	`array` is not a function, it's a language construct to create an :ref:`array <arraytype>` type.
 It's an alias for the short array syntax ``[]``.

-.. function:: boolean(x)
+.. function:: boolean(value)

-  This function converts the input of x to the boolean type (according to the :ref:`truthiness <truthtable>`) table.
+  This function converts the input of value to the boolean type (according to the :ref:`truthiness <truthtable>`) table.

-  :param any x: the input
+  :param any value: the input
   :return: a boolean
   :rtype: boolean

-.. function:: number(x)
+.. function:: number(value)

-  This function converts the input of x to the number type.
+  This function converts the input of value to the number type.
 Decimal and hexadecimal (`Ox`) numbers are supported.
 If the input contains an invalid number as string or type ``0`` is returned.

-  :param any x: the input
+  :param any value: the input
   :return: a number
   :rtype: number

-.. function:: string(x)
+.. function:: string(value)

-  This function converts the input of s to the string type, hence converting it to its string representation.
+  This function converts the input of value to the string type, hence converting it to its string representation.

-  :param any x: the input
+  :param any value: the input
   :return: a string
   :rtype: string

-.. function:: is_array(a)
+.. function:: is_array(value)

-  Returns true if the type of a is an array.
+  Returns true if the type of value is an array.

-  :param any a: the input
+  :param any value: the input
   :return: the result
   :rtype: boolean

-.. function:: is_boolean(a)
+.. function:: is_boolean(value)

-  Returns true if the type of a is a boolean.
+  Returns true if the type of value is a boolean.

-  :param any a: the input
+  :param any value: the input
   :return: the result
   :rtype: boolean

-.. function:: is_function(f)
+.. function:: is_function(value)

-  Returns true if the type of f is a function.
+  Returns true if the type of value is a function.

-  :param any f: the input
+  :param any value: the input
   :return: the result
   :rtype: boolean

-.. function:: is_number(n)
+.. function:: is_number(value)

-  Returns true if the type of n is a number.
+  Returns true if the type of value is a number.

-  :param any n: the input
+  :param any value: the input
   :return: the result
   :rtype: boolean

-.. function:: is_object(o)
+.. function:: is_object(value)

-  Returns true if the type of o is an object.
+  Returns true if the type of value is an object.

-  :param any o: the input
+  :param any value: the input
   :return: the result
   :rtype: boolean

-.. function:: is_string(s)
+.. function:: is_string(value)

-  Returns true if the type of s is a string.
+  Returns true if the type of value is a string.

-  :param any s: the input
+  :param any value: the input
   :return: the result
   :rtype: boolean